The flu vaccine is the best way to protect yourself from the influenza virus. You should get one every year, unless you have a medical reason not to.

 Serious side effects are rare.
 If they do happen, it's within a few minutes to a few hours after you get the shot.
 Call your doctor right away if you have trouble breathing, hives, feel weak or dizzy, or have a fast heartbeat afterward.

 If you get the nasal spray, you might have side effects like a runny nose, headache, cough, and sore throat.
 These are milder and shorter than the flu.
-Be aware that the nasal spray is not recommended for use during the 2017-2018 season because it might not be effective.

 Should I Talk to My Doctor Before I Get a Flu Shot?